Bhat-Gurunandan/ajeeb-goa/markdown/09-chapter-9.md

 ## Landlords Rally Around The UGP

-The core component of Nehru’s speeches did not go public through the media, except for one day in Gomantak.
+The core component of Nehru’s speeches did not go public through the media, except for one day in *Gomantak*.
 But not less than one and a half lakh people had heard him.
 It was discussed in the towns and the villages, at the markets, tinttos, tea shops, taverns and practically everywhere since the first election was at the doorstep.
 While the